CollectionAfrican Art Archive

 Unlike standard face masks, this massive wooden sculpture is designed to be pulled entirely over the wearer's head.
 The sheer weight and elaborate iconography of the mask indicate that it was reserved for individuals of the highest social strata.
 In the fiercely hierarchical Oku and Bamileke societies, the right to wear a mask topped with such a complex, status-defining "hood" was a strictly guarded privilege.
 It was danced during elite ceremonies, royal funerals, or secret society gatherings to physically and spiritually elevate the wearer above the common populace.

 The dark, uniform patina covering the wood suggests years of careful preservation and ritual oiling.
 The interior of the helmet section shows smoothed wear and localized staining where it rested heavily against the shoulders and head of the dancer.
-The minor, authentic edge abrasions along the intricate outer heads of the coiffure verify its age and its active use in dynamic, physically demanding Grassfields performances prior to its acquisition.
+The minor edge abrasions along the intricate outer heads of the coiffure are consistent with age and active use in dynamic, physically demanding Grassfields performances prior to its acquisition.

 Summary

-A masterpiece of volumetric distortion and structural genius, this mask represents the zenith of individual artistic expression in traditional African carving.
-Attributed to a known master, it is a magnificent, highly important artifact of Oku royal performance.
+A striking example of volumetric distortion and structural complexity, this mask represents a highly developed form of individual artistic expression in traditional African carving.
+Attributed to a documented carver, it is a significant artifact of Oku royal performance.